chloebtn/Python_practice_DataCamp/README.md

 # Python

-Here you wil find projects I did with Python.
-I tried to keep each project (file) short and simple, each displaying different skills and functions.
+Here you wil find projects I did or am currently doing with Python.
+I try to keep each project (file) short and simple, each displaying different skills and functions.